amit4mchiba/Codes-and-script-for-Ophiorrhiza-pumila-genome-manuscript/README.md

 All sequence datasets, assembled genome, transcriptome datasets, genome browser, annotation, and KEGG mapping results are available through a dedicated server to perform comparative genome analysis-
 # http://pumila.kazusa.or.jp/

+All assembly stats described in the manuscript were derived using assemblathon_stats.pl (https://github.com/KorfLab/Assemblathon/blob/master/assemblathon_stats.pl).
+We have here included the perl script with this repository.
+The script works fine for perl (v5.16)